Trigger warning: Mentions sexual assault

 I felt that I had finally met my match.
 I loved it.
 We used to walk back from the seminar together, talking about politics or what we had been up to.
 It became my favorite part of Wednesday afternoons.

-On Valentine’s Day, my friend held an event, and I ended up inviting George to attend it with me.
+On Valentine’s Day, my friend held an event, and I ended up inviting Robert to attend it with me.
 I knew that he wasn’t seeing anyone so I figured that he would be free.
 I didn’t realize that he had already been invited but had turned it down until I invited him.

 For the rest of our relationship, he called Valentine’s Day our first date.
 We spent the whole night laughing and joking together.
 I hadn’t really clicked with anyone the way I did with him.
 He understood my jokes and took them in his stride, giving as good as he got.